mymindishazel/marv-docs/commands.md

 ### Miscellaneous

-* `-suggest [suggestion]` Posts a suggestion in Marv Support where people can thumbs up and thumbs down your suggestion
+* `-suggest [suggestion]` Posts a suggestion in Marv Support where people can vote up or vote down your idea